-GUIDELIGNE To coordinate the complementary efforts of the relevant expertise , based on thoses themes.
+GUIDELIGNE Coordinate the complementary efforts of the relevant expertise, based on thoses themes.

-The CRIPA thus intends to create a dynamic environment for interaction among 40 teams headed by scientists devoted to basic or applied research at six universities and four government institutions.
+The CRIPA thus intends to create a dynamic environment for interaction among sixty teams headed by scientists devoted to basic or applied research at six universities, two cegeps, three agencies and government institutions, two private corporations and two institutions outside of Quebec.
 It also seeks to stimulate communication between these researchers and potential users of their findings, primarily veterinarians and pork and/or poultry producers in Québec.

 Faculté de médecine vétérinaire